 Mohali, also known as S.A.S Nagar aka Sahibzada Ajit Singh Nagar is a commercial hub which is situated in close proximity to the union territory of Chandigarh.
 It lies in the S.A.S Nagar district and is the administrative headquarters of the same.

 The name of the city is named after the eldest son of Guru Gobind Sahib but is majorly referred to as Mohali.
-The city is growing rapidly with a promising pace and would soon become an IT hub in the state.
-Apart from this, there are many sporting venues in the city like the cricket stadiums, hockey stadiums, golf courses where a lot of youngsters can be seen almost every day.
+The city is growing rapidly at a promising pace and would soon become an IT hub in the state.
+Apart from this, there are many sporting venues in the city like cricket stadiums, hockey stadiums, golf courses where a lot of youngsters can be seen almost every day.

 If you are planning to visit Mohali, then, the months from October to November would be the best time period to plan your trip, as the overall temperature and climatic conditions are quite suitable for tourism activities.

 During the time of India's independence in 1947, Punjab went through a lot of bloodshed.
 This was the time when the Punjabi Suba Movement had started and didn't end until November 01, 1966, which was when the trifurcation of Punjab happened.
 As a result of this, Mohali was born.
 Then, in 1967, the region surrounding Mohali was majorly developed in the form of an industrial estate and was soon broadened with more residential areas for the purpose of meeting housing demands.

 The Gurudwara is one of the best places to visit in Mohali.
 Holding a great spiritual significance, it is a must-visit for any person who wants to know the supreme truth.
 Due to its popularity, the Gurudwara sees a lot of tourists and devotees flocking all year round.